yeasy/learning_pickleball/06_volley_en.md

 In addition, when volleying, the racket should be stable to avoid excessive friction of the ball and cause the ball to deviate from the trajectory.

-The landing point of the volley should be based on the opponent's neutral position, and you can also choose to volley the opponent's ankle position.
-Generally, avoid volleying from the waist up position to avoid the ball going out of bounds.
+The landing point of the volley should be far from the opponent's neutral position, and you can also choose to volley the opponent's ankle position.
+Generally, do not volley towards above the waist to avoid going out.

-Volleys can be practiced through racket swings, with sets of 50, contacting 10 sets per day.
+Volleys can be practiced through racket swings, with a set of 50, practice 10 sets per day.